tooliej/animation/README.md

 # animation
-Loading spinner animation in white with black background.
+Loading spinner animation in white, with black background.